Vibia Sabina: Death

 Vibia Sabina died before her husband, some time in 136 or early 137.
 There is a strong ancient tradition that Hadrian treated his wife little better than a slave, and may have driven her to suicide.
 However other sources say he had great respect for her.

 A relief commissioned by Hadrian "depicts the apotheosis, or divine ascent of Sabina in accordance with her posthumous deification on the order of Hadrian."
 Some 150 years later, this was reused as spolia on the so-called Arch of Portugal, and in modern times moved to the Capitoline Museums, where it is on display on the staircase of the Palazzo dei Conservatori.

 Temple

-According to researchers, a temple at Elefsina in Greece was dedicated to Sabina.
+It has been suggested by researchers that temple L10 at Eleusis in Greece was dedicated to Sabina, who was labelled the 'New Demeter' by the Greeks.
+Another candidate for the temple may be empress Faustina, however.
+No conclusive evidence for either empress has been uncovered yet.